-Now you know the roles and how to give manager permissions to your YouTube channel.
+Now you know the roles, how to add YouTube managers to your channel, and how to grant them permission.
 Once you do so, the person you have added will have to accept the invitation to start working with your channel.

 The process of removing permissions is straightforward.
 If you stop working on YouTube or your relationship with a person on your team has ended, you will probably want to revoke access to your channel.

 You just have to follow the previous steps and when you are on the members’ section, click on the ‘x’ located on the right.

 It’s that easy.
 You have already removed the permissions.

 Careful!
 Don’t confuse Youtube Studio with the Youtube chan.
 If if you want to grant access to Youtube Studio (https://studio.youtube.com/), you will have to follow the same process but from the Youtube Studio app.
 You will differentiate it by the domain name studio.youtube.

 Now you know how to add YouTube managers to your channel!